All Episodes

 And it took about 400 years for the Spanish economy to recover.

-So uh terrible, terrible stuff.
+So terrible, terrible stuff.

 This is the kind of stuff that can happen.

-So let's look at the Bengal famine, which is cited, and listen, let's just be obviously completely clear about the compassion and empathy situation or standard, which is death by starvation is one of the ugliest conceivable ways to die.
+And listen, let's just be obviously completely clear about the compassion and empathy situation or standard, which is death by starvation is one of the ugliest conceivable ways to die.

-And of course, we've seen it happen in a wide variety of circumstances and situations, some of which are political, some of which are military, some of which are natural disasters, some of which is undeveloped infrastructure.
+And of course, we've seen it happen in a wide variety of circumstances and situations, some of which are political, some of which are military, some of which are natural disastrous, some of which is undeveloped infrastructure.

-One of the horrible things that happened throughout most of European history up until like the 18th, 19th centuries, was that you could have excess food production in one place, and literally 10, 20 miles away, people could be starving to death, but there weren't roads.
+One of the horrible things that happened throughout most of European history up until like the 18th, 19th centuries was that you could have excess food production in one place and literally 10, 20 miles away, people could be starving to death, but there weren't roads.

-Because whatever the farmer grows, you know, prior to freezing and refrigeration and so on, whatever the farmer grows rots in the field.
+You couldn't get it there in time because whatever the farmer grows, you know, prior to freezing and refrigeration and so on, whatever the farmer grows rots in the field and you can't get it, especially if it's raining heavily, you just can't get it to people.

 So starvation was a constant issue.